dolphin-emu/dolphin/Readme.md

 Wii network certificates must be extracted from a Wii IOS.
 A guide for that can be found [here](https://wiki.dolphin-emu.org/index.php?title=Wii_Network_Guide).

+## Debugging

+To use a debugger with Dolphin, it must be built with `CMAKE_BUILD_TYPE=Debug`.
+To set this:

+1. Build once to generate a cmake cache file
+2. Run `make edit_cache` in your build directory, or edit `CMakeCache.txt` manually
+3. Change `CMAKE_BUILD_TYPE` from Release to Debug
+4. Build again

+Dolphin is non-deterministic in dual core mode.
+Therefore, it's typically recommended to disable this in Dolphin's configuration menu when debugging.

+### Linux

+`sudo gdb dolphin`

+### macOS

+gdb is also available for MacOS but might cause problems.
+Therefore, it's recommended to use lldb.

+`sudo lldb Binaries/Dolphin.app/Contents/MacOS/Dolphin`

 ## Folder Structure
 These folders are installed read-only and should not be changed: